AdobeDocs/experience-manager-cloud-service.it-IT/help/implementing/cloud-manager/managing-ssl-certifications/add-ssl-certificate.md

 >[!NOTE]
 >
->Se ricevi un errore simile a `The Subject of an intermediate certificate must match the issuer in the previous certificate.
-The SKI of an intermediate certificate must match the AKI of the previous certificate.`, è probabile che tu abbia incluso il certificato client nella catena di certificati.
+>Se si riceve un errore simile a `The Subject of an intermediate certificate must match the issuer in the previous certificate.
+The SKI of an intermediate certificate must match the AKI of the previous certificate.`, è probabile che il certificato client sia stato incluso nella catena di certificati.
 Verifica che la catena non includa il certificato client e riprova.

 ## Errori relativi ai certificati {#certificate-errors}